 SAP Business One Implementation – getting it right every time03 Sep 2012 | by Natalie

-In my experience the areas of implementation of any business management solution that cause the most budgetary scope creep are: data conversion, user acceptance testing, reporting and development.
+In my experience, the areas of implementation of any business management solution that causes the most budgetary scope creep are: data conversion, user acceptance testing, reporting and development.

-It sounds obvious but let’s not forget that a good scope of works is critical to managing any implementation.
+It sounds obvious but let’s not forget that a good scope of work is critical to managing any implementation.

-Areas of focus for this scope of works should include all areas of functionality but let’s focus our discussion on the areas of greatest potential scope creep:
+Areas of focus for this scope of work should include all areas of functionality but let’s focus our discussion on the areas of greatest potential scope creep:

 - Data conversion – the team at Leverage has written a blog dedicated to data conversion so I won’t repeat what has already been written.
 The type of data conversion that you decide on together with your ability to provide good clean data from your legacy system will have a substantial impact on pricing and will help contain any scope creep.

-A good implementation methodology, a solid scope of works and the commitment of your team and a good SAP Business One partner will ensure success every time.
+A good implementation methodology, a solid scope of work and the commitment of your team and a good SAP Business One partner will ensure success every time.